 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name Dalhouse has been spelled Dallas, Doleys, Dolas, Dolles, Dulles, Dallass, Dolays, Dalhouse and many more.

 Early Notables of the Dalhouse family (pre 1700)

-More information is included under the topic Early Dalhouse Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Dalhouse Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dalhouse family to Ireland

 Some of the Dalhouse family moved to Ireland, but this topic is not covered in this excerpt.